 - 1. Students who have a deficiency in a subject area will be required to attend weekly until the deficiency is remedied. - 2.
-Students who owe homework assignments will be required to attend until all work is caught up. - 3.
 Students that do not turn in homework on the day that it is due will have to stay after school that day to complete the assignment(s).
 Any student staying after school to complete work will not be eligible for after school activities for that day.
-After school activities includes all extracurricular activities. - 4.
+After school activities includes all extracurricular activities. - 3.
 Students who are requesting tutoring but do not meet criteria 1&2 will be permitted to join the program if space is available.